 A biographical note

-I began my career as a diplomat in Pakistan's Ministry of Foreign Affairs but was dismissed in 1982 by the country's military dictator, General Zia ul Haq, for having criticized him.
-I then worked briefly as the assistant editor of an opposition newspaper, the Muslim, before leaving for the U.S. (where I eventually got political asylum).
-As a writer in Pakistan, I published not only journalistic pieces but also short-stories and poetry.
-Teaching is, therefore, the last of three very different career trajectories.
+My career path began in Pakistan in 1976 when I joined the Ministry of Foreign Affairs as a diplomat, a position from which I was later fired for having criticized the country's military dictator, General Zia ul Haq.
+I then worked as the assistant editor of an opposition newspaper, the Muslim, before leaving for the U.S., where I eventually got political asylum.
+While in Pakistan, I also published poetry and short-stories.

-At Ithaca College, I was hired into, and tenured by, the Politics department but am currently the Director of the CSCRE (separate units).
-I have also held the Spinoza Chair in Philosophy (in 2008) at the University of Amsterdam.
+I joined Ithaca College in 1991 and am tenured in the Politics department; however, since 2006, I have been the director of the CSCRE (the two are separate units).
+In 2008, I also held the Spinoza Chair in Philosophy at the University of Amsterdam in the Netherlands.

-My work on the Qur'an has been translated into several languages (Arabic, Bengali, Indonesian, Spanish, Portuguese, French, Dutch, and Urdu), and I have also been invited to speak about it widely, both in the U.S. and abroad (Indonesia, Egypt, Pakistan, Spain, Portugal, Canada, Germany, Finland, Iceland, Italy, U.K, and the Netherlands).
+I feel fortunate that my work on the Qur'an has been translated into several languages (Arabic, Bengali, Indonesian, Spanish, Portuguese, French, Dutch, and Urdu), and that I have been invited to speak about it both within and beyond the U.S. (Egypt, Indonesia, Pakistan, Spain, Portugal, Canada, Germany, Finland, Iceland, Italy, U.K, and the Netherlands).

 From Pakistan, I have a B.A. in English Literature and Philosophy and an M.A. in Journalism and, from the U.S., an M.A. and Ph.D. in International Studies.